PARENTS OF CHILDREN WITH ADDITIONAL NEEDS

 Imagine getting yourself back and rediscovering who you are and what makes you happy.

 I can support you through your own journey.
-As well as having specialist training, I have a deep understanding of what it means to be a parent of a special needs child; all the hard work that you put in; the fears; the isolation; the frustrations and the joys.
+As well as having specialist training, I have a deep understanding of what it means to be a parent of a additional needs child; all the hard work that you put in; the fears; the isolation; the frustrations and the joys.

 You don’t need to do this on your own.
 If you need someone to talk to do contact me.

-SIBLINGS OF CHILDREN WITH SPECIAL NEEDS
+SIBLINGS OF CHILDREN WITH ADDITIONAL NEEDS

-Perhaps your non-special needs child is struggling with their emotions, their relationships or at school?
-Being a sibling to a child with special needs can be challenging in many ways and can bring up difficult feelings such as jealousy, anger, fear and embarrassment.
+Perhaps your non-additional needs child is struggling with their emotions, their relationships or at school?
+Being a sibling to a child with additional needs can be challenging in many ways and can bring up difficult feelings such as jealousy, anger, fear and embarrassment.
 I can offer a safe and confidential space for your child to explore and process what is going on in their world.
 I have worked with children and young people for 11 years.
 I use virtual play rooms to engage children and young people and make use of the online medium by integrating music, film clips, online board games, informative videos and video books and more in to my online practice.
 I've also developed an innovative online service engaging children and young people in counselling through computer games they know and love such as Minecraft.
 You can find out more about my child counselling service here.